-- Collecting on-orbit coincident data: LizzeSat is capable of hosting multiple-sensors on the same satellite to collect varying data types at the same time and with the same collection geometry.
-On-orbit coincident collection benefits users by decreasing false positives with complementary datasets that reinforce one another. - Analyzing data on the satellite on-orbit at "the edge": In order to maximize value and speed in data processing, we have invested resources into Artificial Intelligence (AI) and Machine Learning (ML) on-board the satellite through hardware and software development.
+- Collecting on-orbit coincident data: LizzieSat is capable of hosting multiple-sensors on the same satellite to collect varying data types at the same time and with the same collection geometry.
+On-orbit coincident collection benefits users by decreasing false positives with complementary datasets that reinforce one another. - Analyzing data on the satellite on-orbit at "the edge": In order to maximize value and speed in data processing, in August 2023, we acquired substantially all of the assets of Exo-Space, a cutting-edge Artificial Intelligence (AI) company to better facilitate (AI) and Machine Learning (ML) on-board the satellite through hardware and software development.
 Our plans include integrating radiation hardened AI/ML capabilities alongside our on-orbit coincident data collection. - Reducing data size: By processing data at the edge on-board LizzieSat, we are able to first reduce the file size by transmitting only the processed answer, not the entire raw dataset.
 This enables us to move data from low-Earth orbit to higher orbit data relay services (like Iridium) for a lower-cost and more continual data transmission option to our customers.